zaphyr-org/documentation/repositories/1.x/session.md

 The session repository comes shipped with a session manager, which makes it easy to create and manage sessions.
 Instead of creating a session instance manually, you can use the session manager to create sessions.
-The session manager also makes it easy to change the session handler, and to set the session lifetime.
+The session manager also makes it easy to change the session handler and to set the session lifetime.
 The session manager requires a session name and an array of session handler options.
 The session name is used to identify the session, and the session handler options are used to create the session handler.
 Below is an example of how to create a session manager: